 This post shows how the PRPC schema (PegaRULES database

-) –assuming PRPC is configured to use PostgreSQL
+) –assuming Pega 7 is installed to use PostgreSQL

 – and its tables can be accessed using the pgAdmin